reissbaker/wate/README.md

   return someWateEnabledNetworkCall(urlToLoad);
 }));

-// Or, using the unwrapTransform (also called unwrapBind) helper, which is just
+// Or, using the unwrapTransform (also called unwrapBind) convenience function,
-// a function that composes unwrap() and transform() into a single call:
+// which is just a function that composes unwrap() and transform() into a single
+// call:

 const network = wate.unwrapTransform(urlToLoad, (url) => {
   return someWateEnabledNetworkCall(urlToLoad);